-TYPE OF DATA FULLY Not NOTES SUPPORTING SUPPORTING •Instantaneous (grab) temperature data A) Rivers or streams A) Not assessable (cannot determine fully supporting with grab data only) A) One or more temperature measurements greater than 32.2°C (or the segment-specific maximum temperature) See 20.6.4.14.C(3) for additional information regarding lake sampling.
-B) Lakes or reservoirs B ) No temperature measurement greater than 32.2°C (or the segment-specific maximum temperature) B) One or more temperature measurements greater than 32.2°C (or the segment-specific maximum temperature) •Thermograph data (≤one hour frequency interval) Instantaneous (hourly) temperature does not exceed 32.2°C (or the segment-specific maximum temperature).
-Instantaneous (hourly) temperature exceeds 32.2°C (or the segment-specific maximum temperature).
+TYPE OF DATA FULLY Not NOTES SUPPORTING SUPPORTING •Instantaneous (grab) temperature data A) Rivers or streams A) Not assessable (cannot determine fully supporting with grab data only) A) More than one temperature measurements greater than 32.2°C (or the segment-specific maximum (a) IR Category 5C - needs thermograph data to confirm (b) See 20.6.4.14.C(3) NMAC for additional information regarding lake compling B) Lakes or reservoirs B) No temperature measurement greater than 32.2°C ^(b) (or the segment-specific maximum temperature) temperature) (a) B) One or more temperature measurements greater than 32.2°C ^(b) (or the segment-specific maximum temperature) lake sampling. (c) Plotted dataset must have a discernible seasonal peak and must cover the entire recommended deployment period in •Thermograph data(≤one-hour frequency interval) Maximum daily temperatures do not exceed 32.2°C (or the segment-specific maximum temperature) on more than one day during the calendar year. (c) Maximum daily temperatures exceed 32.2°C (or the segment-specific maximum temperature) on more than one day during the calendar year and are not outliers. order to determine Fully Supporting.

-2014 listing cycle - Clarified data requirements for thermograph datasets to be assessable (removed 72 hour minimum); clarified that no 4T3 or 6T3 applies when segment-specific maximum exists, except for 20.6.4.114 NMAC; various minor word changes and clarifications.
+2014 listing cycle - Clarified data requirements for thermograph datasets to be assessable (removed 72-hour minimum); clarified that no 4T3 or 6T3 applies when segment-specific maximum exists, except for 20.6.4.114 NMAC; various minor word changes and clarifications.